hineso11/kafka-gitops/README.md

 ```

 Add the flag `-dry-run` to execute all the checks without applying any changes.
+This is useful for checking whether pull requests 'build' according to the
+state of the cluster.

 The output should look something like this, depending on what state the
 existing configuration is in.